Elena3s/InstacartGroceryBasketAnalysis/README.md

 ## TOOLS

-The tools used for the project are as follows:
+The libraries used for the project are as follows:

+- pandas - for data analysis
+- numpy - for data analysis
+- os - for data analysis
+- seaborn - for visualizations

 ## EXECUTING THE CODE